 VFR Pilot: Visual Flight Rules

 When you first begin as a pilot, you will be flying under a VFR pilot rating.
-This means you will fly using visual references – landmarks, highways, bodies of water, etc. Pilots are also on the lookout for other aircraft so they can see and avoid them.
-VFR flight means you are dependent upon the weather and must actively watch for any sudden changes that could present low visibility or other dangerous situations.
+This means you will fly using visual references.
+For instance, you’ll look for landmarks, highways, bodies of water, etc. Pilots are also on the lookout for other aircraft so they can see and avoid them.
+VFR pilots are dependent upon the weather.
+Therefore, they must actively watch for any sudden changes that could present low visibility or other dangerous situations.
 VFR flying is for fair weather days only.

-The main VFR criteria deal with the plane’s fuel allowances, pilot visibility, general distance from ground, distance from clouds, and avoiding the possibility of flying in inclement weather.
-VFR weather minimums must be adhered to at all times to avoid potentially dangerous situations.
-For instance, VFR pilots must be able to see clearly for 3 statute miles, and, in most cases, remain 500 feet below clouds or 1,000 feet above clouds, while maintaining 2,000 feet horizontal distance from clouds.
-Full FAA guidelines for VFR are available online.
+Criteria for VFR deal with the plane’s fuel allowances and pilot visibility.
+They also include general distance from ground, distance from clouds, and avoiding the possibility of flying in inclement weather.
+Pilots must adhere to VFR weather minimums at all times.
+In order to avoid potentially dangerous situations, pilots can make no exceptions.
+For instance, VFR pilots must be able to see clearly for 3 statute miles.
+Also, in most cases, they must remain 500 feet below clouds or 1,000 feet above clouds.
+During this time, they also maintain 2,000 feet horizontal distance from clouds.
+Furthermore, the FAA publishes detailed guidelines.

 Basic VFR requirements and flight procedures cover: